“Let the Quilt Trail be your guide to the beautiful Appalachian mountains and valleys of Northeast Tennessee.”

 The first Quilt Trail began in the early 2000’s in Southern Ohio.
 Ms. Donna Sue Groves was working in community arts when she had the idea of brightening up her mother’s faded gray tobacco barn with a quilt pattern.
 Her friends encouraged the instinct but soon one barn turned into many barns, and eventually it became a regional tourism project.
 This spark of an idea has now spread to over 40 states and into Canada, a truly American phenomenon.
 Our little 6-county Northeast Tennessee section of Quilt Trail is promoted by the Appalachian RC&D Council out of Johnson City, and boasts a family of over 130 quilt sites!

-The ARC&D creates coordinated opportunities for people to learn about the importance of Arts and Agricultural heritage to our lives today We connect visitors with stories from along the Quilt Trail and promote our local farm and downtown businesses via our website, YouTube story channel, map brochure, and mobile app.
-We rely on many community groups, quilt guilds, local government, and donors, to continue the Trail in ways that would make Ms. Groves and her Adams County, Ohio, community proud.
+The ARC&D creates coordinated opportunities for people to learn about the importance of arts and agricultural heritage to our lives today.
+We connect visitors with stories from along the Quilt Trail and promote our local farm and downtown businesses.
+We rely on many community groups, quilt guilds, local government, and individual donors, to continue the Trail in ways that would make Ms. Groves and her Adams County, Ohio, community proud.
 Our region hosted the National Gathering in Greeneville of Quilt Trails from across the county in 2016.

 In 2017 we launched the Quilt Stories Project — collection and preservation of quilt stories sponsored by the Tennessee Arts Commission, and supported by East TN State University Anthropology Department and many volunteers.
 This YouTube Story Project of 40 (and growing) audio/slideshow stories brings quilt stories to life for you.
 You can now view these stories online!
 Videos produced by Megan Gauck, Rachel Wheeler, Emily Bidgood, with support from Lindsey King and the Tennessee Arts Commission.

 “Take a trip back in time, slow down, and discover historic sites, produce stands, pick-your-own, local museums, art galleries, cafes, and other local flavors.
 It’s fun in every season.”